specop0/arma_scripts/README.md

 1. addAction to take a laptop (which is attached to the player) - attacheLaptop.sqf (see header for example usage)
 2. addAction to the player to put the attached laptop down - detachLaptop.sqf (see header for example usage)

+### missionCheck.sqf
+Checks if anything for a mission has been forgotten (e.g. respawn marker).

 ### plane.sqf
 Spawn pilots into plane (plane takes off) and assigns waypoints (with flyInHeight).
 The names of the waypoints as well as other stuff are hard coded (```_markerNameWaypoints = ["wp1","wp2"];```)